alexradu95/CognitiveHyperMedia/docs/current_state/FIXMES.md

 1. **Missing Multi-Modal Support:** No implementation yet for the multi-modal extensions described in section 9.1 of the white paper.

 2. **Collaborative Features:** Need to implement the collaborative cognition features outlined in section 9.4.

+## Storage

+- ✅ Simplified storage architecture by consolidating into a single file implementation
+- [ ] Fix potential race condition in list operation when items are added/removed during pagination
+- [ ] Improve error handling for storage operations with more specific error types